lcodePy-team/lcodePy/README.md

 ## Instalation

-We use [Anaconda](https://www.continuum.io/why-anaconda)we and recommend installing lcode in a separate environment.
+We use [Anaconda](https://www.continuum.io/why-anaconda) and we recommend installing lcode in a separate environment.
 Any other python installation should work fine, but has not been tested.

-- Create a new env and install the dependency:
+- Create a new environment and install the dependencies:
 ```
-conda create -n lcode-env -c conda-forge numba numpy scipy matplotlib mpi4py
+conda create -n lcode-env -c conda-forge numba numpy scipy matplotlib
 ```
 or
 ```